SrMoffat/Book-A-Meal/README.md

 3. Create a virtual environment `virtualenv venv`
 4. Activate the virtual environment you just created `cd venv/bin/activate`
-5. Install all dependencies into your virtual environment `pip install -r requirements.txt` 6.Confirm you have all packages installed `pip freeze` 7.Set environment variables for APP_SETTINGS `export APP_SETTINGS="development"` 8.Set the entry point for the app `export FLASK_APP="run.py"`
+5. Install all dependencies into your virtual environment `pip install -r requirements.txt`
+6. Confirm you have all packages installed `pip freeze`
+7. Set the entry point for the app `export FLASK_APP="run.py"`

 **Run the API**